fizzysoftware/quickli_api/quickli_api_doc/api.md

 1. To access Quickli Business API first step is authenticate.
 2. We will provide app_id and access_key for users after successful registration.
 Without these auth tokens, no application could access API.
 This `app_id` and `access_key` should be present in every call to Quickli Business API.
-3. Quickli Business API version 1 url for testing is `http://staging.quickli.com/`.
+3. Quickli Business API version 1 root url for testing is `http://staging.quickli.com/`.

 ## Create New Order